JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

   %pycodestyle_on
   ```

-After running all cells, the notebooks showed no execution errors.
+After running all cells, the notebooks executed correctly and passed validation, with one known exception.

+**Shell Command Warning (False Positive)**
-**However**, during PEP8 validation using %pycodestyle_on, the following warning was triggered in the Data Collection notebook:
+During validation, the following warning appeared in the Data Collection notebook:

 - *E225: missing whitespace around operator*

-This occurred in a cell containing a Jupyter shell command:
+This was triggered in a shell command used to download the dataset:

 - !*kaggle datasets download -d {KaggleDatasetPath} -p {DestinationFolder}*

 **Explaination:**
-The pycodestyle linter misinterpreted the shell flags -d and -p as Python operators.
+The linter misinterpreted the shell flags -d and -p as Python operators that require spacing.
+However, adding whitespace here would break the shell command.

-According to shell syntax, these must not include whitespace (e.g., - d would break the command).

-Therefore, although flagged by the linter, this is a false positive that should be ignored for shell commands.

 **Resolution:**
-The command was intentionally left unchanged to maintain correct execution.
+The command was intentionally left unchanged.
+This warning is a false positive and can be safely ignored.

-All other Python code in the notebook is fully PEP8-compliant.
+All other code in the notebook is fully PEP8 compliant.

 ### App Python File Validation

-The main application files (app.py and files in the app_pages directory) were reviewed for PEP8 compliance using a PEP8 linter.
+All Python files in the `app.py` and `app_pages/` directory were reviewed using a standard PEP8 linter such as [pep8ci](https://pep8ci.herokuapp.com/).

-No critical errors were found, and the application runs without issue.
-Minor style warnings (e.g., line length) were similarly noted but did not require urgent correction.
+All warnings were corrected, including:

+- Line lengths exceeding 79 characters
+- Missing whitespace around operators
+- Long argument strings (refactored over multiple lines)

+At the time of submission, **no warnings or errors remain** across any `.py` files.

 ### Conclusion

-All critical Python code was validated and runs correctly.
-Minor style warnings were documented but did not affect the performance, clarity, or correctness of the project.
+All Python code in this project — both in Jupyter notebooks and standalone Python scripts — is now **fully PEP8 compliant**, with the exception of one justified shell syntax case (documented above).
+All code executes correctly, adheres to styling standards, and has been reviewed using appropriate validation tools.

 ## Credits